 If you are using the NICE session as a way to gain access to a terminal interface, i.e., your personal computer runs Windows OS and you don't like using PuTTY, you can still connect to the other MSI systems by opening a terminal and using the command

-- Once connected to the login node you can access and use the other MSI systems as outlined in the Connecting to HPC Resources quick start guide.
+- For more information on connecting to MSI systems, see the instructions outlined in the Connecting to HPC Resources quick start guide.